“LATTA PARK” – City Council Approves

-Developers have asked the City of Durham to approve a rezoning of the land at the corner of Latta and Guess for a grocery store, two commercial buildings and ~200 townhomes.
-Rezoning request Z2000041.
+City Council of Durham approved a rezoning of the land at the corner of Latta and Guess for a grocery store, two commercial buildings and ~200 townhomes.

 NORTH OF 85 – the Green Jewel of Durham

 What is “quality” development?
 What do we support?

 An answer, by Trish Watson